SLi5m/chromeExtension/README.md

 # chromeExtension
-Simple chrome extension for noting leads via url or typed in
+Simple chrome extension for noting leads via url or user typed in